Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 16:49 All right.

-16:49 And it also happens that we are at the end of our main topics, but you got any extras you want to share?
+16:49 And it also happens that we are at the end of our main topics, but you got any extras you

 16:54 I do.

-16:55 And it kind of talks about, it's a little bit similar to what we're just talking about.
+16:55 And it kind of talks about it's a little bit similar to what we're just talking about.

-17:01 this last weekend, just got back.
+17:01 This last weekend just got back.

 17:03 I took the train back yesterday.

-17:05 So lovely ride.
+17:05 It's a lovely ride.

 17:06 Did you enjoy it?

-17:07 I, well, I did on the way back on the way there.
+17:07 Well, I did on the way back.

 17:14 I wasn't able to.

-17:15 So on the way back, it's a nine hour drive or nine hour train ride from eight or nine from here to Vancouver.
+17:15 So on the way back, it's a nine hour drive or nine hour train ride from eight or nine from

 17:22 On the way back, I'm like, I'll just work.